-After all, many of our clients have mental or physical health conditions that require in-home care.
+After all, many of our patients have mental or physical health conditions that require in-home care.
 The conditions aren’t serious enough to require more advanced care in an advanced living facility, but they still may not always be happy at their current circumstances.

 Some might be unhappy at recent changes in their body and mind.
 Others might miss loved ones who have moved away or who have passed away.
 They may have regrets about their past or uncertainty about the future.